pag-iiitd/DocDependency/scripts/RQ1_scripts/README.md

 # Steps
 0. Unzip the scripts.zip file.
 Launch the git bash command prompt (https://www.stanleyulili.com/git/how-to-install-git-bash-on-windows/) and execute the below described commands

-1. Change your directory to the path where to clone the project repository
+1. Change your directory to the path where you would like to clone the project repository, e.g. Desktop
 `> cd <absolute_path_to_working_folder>`
 2.  clone the project repository.
 Sample to clone guava project:
 `> git clone https://github.com/google/guava.git`